SparkPost/support-docs/articles/integrations/aws-marketplace.md

 When you are an AWS marketplace user, you can select Sparkpost as a service and setup a new account.
 Once you select the pricing option, the marketplace will pass you to our web console to complete the sign-up process.
 You will have 1 hour from the price selection to complete the sign-up process.

 # Pricing
-We have 3 plans available.
-15k, 50k and 150k.
+We have 3 plans available: 15k, 50k and 150k.
 For more information, please find our page at sparkpost on (AWS Marketplace)

 | Pricing option | Hourly cost      | Message volume | Cost per 1000 additional messages |
 |------|----------------------------|----------------|-----------------------------------|